 Egg whites may function as wallpaper glue.
-They like to stick everywhere.
-They also do not have much nutritional value.
-They only provide more protein than needed.
-They even do not even provide the protein needed by our bodies.
+They can stick everywhere.
+They also have little nutritional value.
+It only provides more protein than needed.
+They even do not provide the protein needed by our bodies.

 You should always stay away from the egg whites that come packed in cartons.
 Working with them is easier and arguably more convenient than whole eggs.

-Yet they are poorly processed.
+Yet their digestion is poor.
 Sometimes they put extra ingredients in them.
 Things like natural flavors and salt.

 There are about five grams of fat in that little sphere.
-There are little amounts of vitamins A, D, E, B12, folate, calcium, iron, phosphorus, zinc, and copper.
+There are negligible amounts of vitamins A, D, E, B12, folate, calcium, iron, phosphorus, zinc, and copper.

-Even though the yolk has a high amount of selenium (14 percent of the daily recommended value), you have selenium from mushrooms, asparagus, brown rice, spinach, cabbage, and other plant foods.
+Even though the yolk has an exorbitant amount of selenium (14 percent of the daily recommended value), you have selenium from mushrooms, asparagus, brown rice, spinach, cabbage, and other plant foods.

 Be considerate of what type you get.
 You should also consider the time to eat them, and the quantity to eat.
 (More about that in the following paragraphs).